What’s the Difference Between a Case Manager and a Social Worker?

 Let’s take a closer look at the difference between a case manager and a social worker.

-What’s a Case Manager, and How has the Role Changed in 2024?
+What’s a Case Manager, and How has the Role Changed?

 A case manager is in charge of coordinating efforts to improve a client’s life.
 They can interview and assess clients, create rehabilitation plans, and connect the client with further services.
 They oversee the entire operation and all goings-on that pertain to their client’s recovery or assisted living situation.